onflow/flow/flips/20210824-fcl-tx-payer-service.md

 (Read More about Authorization Functions: https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/authorization-function.md)

-The implementation of this Authorization Function is what FCL uses to gather a signature from the Current User of the applcation for each of the roles of the transaction (Proposer, Payer and Authorizer).
+The implementation of this Authorization Function is what FCL uses to gather a signature from the Current User of the application for each of the roles of the transaction (Proposer, Payer and Authorizer).

 A Transaction Fee Payer Service would need to make available an Authorization Function